K-Schriber/Computer-Science-Internal-Assessment/README.md

 ## Sources Cited
-1. What is python used for?
-A beginner’s guide.
-Coursera. (n.d.). https://www.coursera.org/articles/what-is-python-used-for-a-beginners-guide-to-using-python
+1. Gupta, A. (2024).
+Top 10 reason why you should learn python in 2023.
+Retrieved from https://www.simplilearn.com/tutorials/python-tutorial/why-learn-python
-2. Ahmed, M. (n.d.).
-Why is python so easy to learn?.
-LinkedIn. https://www.linkedin.com/pulse/why-python-so-easy-learn-maqsood-ahmed
+2. Learn enough to be dangerous. (n.d.).
+Retrieved from https://www.learnenough.com/blog/10-Companies-Using-Python-In-2023-&-Why-It’s-Their-Go-To#:~:text=Python%20has%20grown%20in%20favor,a%20basic%20knowledge%20of%20coding.
-3. GoPract.com. (n.d.).
-The importance of libraries in Python, Data Science, and the applications they facilitate.
-GoPract. https://gopract.com/Pages/Importance-of-Libraries-Python-data-science-Applications-They-Facilitate.aspx#:~:text=Python%20libraries%20are%20pre%2Dwritten,data%20analysis%20and%20machine%20learning.
+3. 6 reasons why flask is better framework for web application development. (n.d.).
+Retrieved from https://able.bio/hardikshah/6-reasons-why-flask-is-better-framework-for-web-application-development--cd398f73
-4. Worsley, S. (2022, March 7).
-What is python? - the most versatile programming language.
-DataCamp. https://www.datacamp.com/blog/all-about-python-the-most-versatile-programming-language
+4. Mahalias, I. (2024).
+Why should you use flask: 7 reasons.
+Retrieved from https://www.planeks.net/why-use-flask/
-5. Tele, C. (n.d.).
-What is ethereum and how does it work?.
-Cointelegraph. https://cointelegraph.com/learn/what-is-ethereum-a-beginners-guide-to-eth-cryptocurrency
+5. Programming Foundations: Databases Online Class: LinkedIn Learning, formerly Lynda.com. (n.d.).
+Retrieved from https://www.linkedin.com/learning/programming-foundations-databases-2
-6. Hayes, A. (n.d.).
+7. Hayes, A. (n.d.).
 Blockchain facts: What is it, how it works, and how it can be used.
 Investopedia. https://www.investopedia.com/terms/b/blockchain.asp
-7. Golubev, S. (n.d.).
+8. Golubev, S. (n.d.).
 The expansion of Decentralized Finance (DEFI) on the Ethereum Network.
 LinkedIn. https://www.linkedin.com/pulse/expansion-decentralized-finance-defi-ethereum-network-sergey-golubev
-8. CoinMarketCAP. (n.d.).
+9. CoinMarketCAP. (n.d.).
 Ethereum Price Today, ETH to USD live price, marketcap and Chart.
 CoinMarketCap. https://coinmarketcap.com/currencies/ethereum/